How to plant indoor narcissi

 Start your spring in winter!

-Indoor flowering narcissi have a stunning fragrance as well as being irresistibly pretty, which is especially welcome during the dark winter months!
+Indoor flowering narcissi have a stunning fragrance and are irresistibly pretty, which is especially welcome during the dark winter months!
 Wear gloves when handling and planting daffodils and narcissus bulbs and always unpack bulbs and plant on arrival.

 How to plant daffodils indoors